ous-mik/exploring-supercompaction-landscape/README.md

 This repository is released under the MIT License.
 See [LICENSE](LICENSE) for details.

-Enrichment scoring methods in the Python scripts are derived from the open-source code of CellProfiler Analyst, which is licensed under the BSD 3-Clause License.
+Enrichment scoring methods in the Python scripts are derived from the source code of CellProfiler Analyst, which is licensed under the BSD 3-Clause License.
 This applies to parts of [CombineEntireHitList.py](CellProfiler_OutputHandling/CombineEntireHitList.py) and [DNACompactionAnalysis.py](CellProfiler_OutputHandling/DNACompactionAnalysis.py).
 Additionally, the scripts [polyafit.py](CellProfiler_OutputHandling/polyafit.py), [dirichletintegrate.py](CellProfiler_OutputHandling/dirichletintegrate.py), and [hypergeom.py](CellProfiler_OutputHandling/hypergeom.py) were copied from the open-source code.
 The relevant license text is included in [License_BSD3](License_BSD3).

 ## Author